-Quality indicators/criteria 1 - 10 2.1 The actual/expected number of students in each class allows for constructive teaching and communication.
-10 2.2 The actual/expected number of students in each class compares positively to the current international standards and/or practices.
-10 2.3 There is an adequate policy for regular and effective communication with students.
-10 2.4 The methodology implemented in each course leads to the achievement of the course's purpose and objectives and those of the individual modules.
-9 2.5 Constructive formative assessment for learning and feedback are regularly provided to the students.
-The mark reflects the experience we had in the interviews with past students.
-8 2.6 The assessment system and criteria regarding student course performance are clear, adequate, and known to the students.
-9 2.7 Educational activities which encourage students' active participation in the learning process are implemented.
-8 2.8 Teaching incorporates the use of modern educational technologies that are consistent with international standards, including a platform for the electronic support of learning.
-9 2.9 Teaching materials (books, manuals, journals, databases, and teaching notes) meet the requirements set by the methodology of the programme's individual courses and are updated regularly.
-6 2.10 It is ensured that teaching and learning are continuously enriched by research.
-6

-2.11 The programme promotes students' research skills and inquiry learning.
-6 2.12 Students are adequately trained in the research process.
-6

-Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.
+The methodology implemented in each course leads to the achievement of the course's purpose and objectives and those of the individual modules.
+9 Constructive formative assessment for learning and feedback are regularly provided to the students. • The mark reflects the experience we had in the interviews with past students.
+8 The assessment system and criteria regarding student course performance are clear, adequate, and known to the students.
+9 Educational activities which encourage students' active participation in the learning process are implemented.
+8 Teaching incorporates the use of modern educational technologies that are consistent with international standards, including a platform for the electronic support of learning.
+9 Teaching materials (books, manuals, journals, databases, and teaching notes) meet the requirements set by the methodology of the programme's individual courses and are updated regularly.
+6 It is ensured that teaching and learning are continuously enriched by research.
+6 The programme promotes students' research skills and inquiry learning.
+6 Students are adequately trained in the research process.
+6 y the numerical scores provided for the quality indicators (criteria) by specifying (if eficiencies. any) course's purpose and objectives and those of the individual modules.
+Constructive formative assessment for learning and feedback are regularly provided to the students. • The mark reflects the experience we had in the interviews with past students.
+The assessment system and criteria regarding student course performance are clear, adequate, and known to the students.
+Educational activities which encourage students' active participation in the learning process are implemented.
+Teaching incorporates the use of modern educational technologies that are consistent with international standards, including a platform for the electronic support of learning.
+Teaching materials (books, manuals, journals, databases, and teaching notes) meet the requirements set by the methodology of the programme's individual courses and are updated regularly.
+It is ensured that teaching and learning are continuously enriched by research.
+The programme promotes students' research skills and inquiry learning.
+Students are adequately trained in the research process.